Skip to content

 }

 1. Kanjee Z, et al. Accuracy of a generative artificial intelligence model in a complex diagnostic challenge.
 JAMA.
-2023.
+2023. doi:10.1001/jama.2023.8288

-3. Goh E, et al. Evaluating diagnostic reasoning in large language models.
+3. Goh E, et al. Large language model influence on diagnostic reasoning: a randomized clinical trial.
 JAMA Network Open.
-2024.
+2024. doi:10.1001/jamanetworkopen.2024.40969